awsdocs/aws-elemental-mediapackage-user-guide/doc_source/cloudwatch-events-example.md

 For more information about using CloudWatch Events with other kinds of events, see the [Amazon CloudWatch Events User Guide](https://docs.aws.amazon.com/AmazonCloudWatch/latest/events/)\.

-The following topics describe the CloudWatch Events that AWS Elemental MediaPackage creates\.
+The following topics describe the CloudWatch Events that MediaPackage creates\.

 **Topics**
 + [Input notification events](#input-state-events)